 First Paper Assignment.

-and then write a brief essay in which you explain what problem or issue
+possible, and then write a brief essay in which you explain what problem or

 2) Choose any of the complete shorter poems we’ve read thus far and produce a brief reading of the poem, paying attention to the nuances of language, metrics, anything that you feel is most relevant to discuss and necessary to interpret.
 If you choose a Blake poem be sure to also look at the illuminated images for it in the Blake Archive, and incorporate something about the visual image's relationship to the text as part of your reading.